 In summer 2022, UPS Healthcare released the results of Vital Signs, a survey assessing where decision-makers in healthcare see the industry now.
 The survey engaged 600 director-level and above healthcare supply chain and logistics professionals in North America, Europe, the Middle East, Africa, and Asia-Pacific.

 In three important segments – pharmaceuticals, laboratories, and medical device manufacturing – distinct post-pandemic priorities have emerged.
 Overall, end-to-end supply chain connectivity is in demand.
 Cold chains will be more and more vital to success ... along with real-time temperature monitoring.
 And, holistic logistics driven by technology will be in demand.

-These priorities can be broadly summarised in three categories:
+These priorities can be broadly summarized in three categories:

-With new post-pandemic industry priorities, strategists in pharmaceuticals, medical device manufacturing and laboratories have been analysing their unique situations and challenges.
+With new post-pandemic industry priorities, strategists in pharmaceuticals, medical device manufacturing, and laboratories have been analyzing their unique situations and challenges.

 The Vital Signs study offers insights on their logistics/partnerships thinking.

-Pharmaceutical firms are prioritising compliance, cold chain costs and portfolios.
+Pharmaceutical firms are prioritizing compliance, cold chain costs, and portfolios.

-‘Pharma companies have made significant investments in new technology, and they are primed for growth’, says DeMar, ‘but they have also faced increased scrutiny over their ability to deliver therapeutics equitably and at scale.
+"Pharma companies have made significant investments in new technology, and they're primed for growth," says DeMar, "but they've also faced increased scrutiny over their ability to deliver therapeutics equitably and at scale.
 Their ability to coordinate global Governmental regulatory environments is increasing as well.
-To deliver products globally, large and small manufacturers must navigate a web of laws and compliance directives.’
+To deliver products globally, large and small manufacturers must navigate a web of laws and compliance directives."